Autodesk/synthesis/contribution.md

 Join a Synthesis code challenge or contest.
 Follow us @synthesis.adsk and @synthesis_adsk on social media or check out Chief Delphi to stay up to date with our latest activity.

 ### Submit a CAD Model
-Submit your team's CAD model to be added to the Synthesis robot and field libraries.
-Fill out this form for submissions [ADD GOOGLE FORM].
+Submit your team's CAD model to be added to the Synthesis robot and field libraries by emailing your designs to frc@autodesk.com.

 ### Write Tutorials, Increase Documentation
 We are always interested in ways to make our tutorials and documentation more clear to our end users.
 If there is content missing or could be refined, please follow our [contribution guidelines](#How-to-Contribute) to submitting a change.